f5devcentral/f5-big-iq-lab/docs/class1/module3/lab6.rst

 6. Click **Save & Close**.

 7. Now, let's look on the BIG-IP and verify the Firewall policy has been correctly applied to the Application Service.
-Logon to ``SEA-vBIGIP01.termmarc.com`` BIG-IP from lab environment.
+Login to ``SEA-vBIGIP01.termmarc.com`` BIG-IP from lab environment.
 Select the partition ``tenant1`` and look at the security resources attached to the virtual server ``ServiceMain``.